YinHK-gameDev/unity-learn/user interface/UI Toolkit/UXML/README.md

 -   If the file is in the `Editor Default Resources` folder, you must include the file extension.
 For example, write `path="template.uxml"` for a file located at `Assets/Editor Default Resources/template.uxml`.

+### UXML element VisualElement
+A **VisualElement** is the **basic element that you can use as a container for other elements**.
+You can use a VisualElement to group elements together and apply a common style to them.
+For example, you can use a VisualElement to group a label and a text field together, and then apply a common style to the VisualElement.

 ### ref
 https://docs.unity3d.com/Manual/UIE-WritingUXMLTemplate.html